petercondoleon/Framing-Queensland/README.md

 - Create a basic speech flow for our presentation
 - Complete report for PART C
 - Design and make posters for presentation (pitch design to group before making)
-- build wiki for code (will go nicely in report but requires above the commenting to be finalised).

 - **DATASET SIZE REDUCED TO 6 and keyword API set to none for now to limit accidental usage!
 Ignore the invalid credentials error and use the dummy returned keywords for other testing purposes!**